masoniis/csci5448_research_project/README.md

 cargo test
 ```

-To instead see the output of tests (including compile errors), run
+To instead see the output of tests (including compile errors from documentation tests), run

 ```bash
 cargo test -- --test-threads=1 --no-capture